White Collar Crimes in California

 Real Estate and Mortgage Fraud

-With the bottom falling out of the housing market and foreclosure rates reaching all-time highs, state and federal authorities have launched a massive initiative to uncover and prosecute those involved in real estate and mortgage and foreclosure fraud schemes.
+State and federal authorities have launched aggressive initiatives to uncover and prosecute those involved in real estate and mortgage and foreclosure fraud schemes.
 This includes investigations into fraudulent mortgage refinancing and loan modification.

 These schemes may involve mortgage brokers, lenders, builders, real estate agents, attorneys, title companies, adjusters and others.
 Private homeowners also may subject to fraud charges.
 For example, if they used misleading, false or stolen information to secure the home loan or refinancing, they can be charged with mortgage fraud.